Skip to content

 • External examiner for PhDs, MPhils and MRes degrees at the Universities of Leeds, Sheffield and Newcastle and at Queen Mary's and Kings (London University)

-• Previously external examiner for French at De Montfort University, Manchester Metropolitan University, Keele University and Newcastle University.
+• Previously external examiner for French at BA or MA level at De Montfort University, Manchester Metropolitan University, Keele University, Newcastle University and Warwick University.

 • Professor O'Shaughnessy regularly presents films to non-university audiences, both in Nottingham and further afield.